 Sometimes teeth become damaged or decayed beyond the level that a filling could repair.
 Dental crowns offer a way to save the damaged tooth rather than extracting it and receiving an implant.
 A dental crown is a tooth-colored cap that is placed over the damaged tooth to restore the appearance of your smile.
 The best part is, they’re strong—dental crowns can last for thirty years.

 At U Sparkle Dental in Houston, TX, we offer different types of dental crowns to suit a variety of situations.
 Talk to your dental crowns dentist in Houston about which type of crown is right for you.
+At U Sparkle Dental we offer metal free crowns, which are better for overall health.
+Sometimes metal in your restoration will have an allergic reaction or could affect overall health.

 Benefits of Dental Crowns